withtally/swaps/README.md

 # swaps

-Creating swaps on Tally's Create Proposal.
+Tally uses this code used to create [CoW swap](https://cow.fi/) proposals on [Tally](https://tally.xyz/).
+Tally's no-code flow Create Proposal Tool that allows DAO members to create, propose, and place CoW's "Milkman" orders directly from DAO treasuries.

 For more info, refer to [Swaps](https://docs.tally.xyz/knowledge-base/proposals/creating-proposals/swaps) in Tally docs.

 ## Diagram